-- bed-night a way of measuring the number of children in residential care where one child staying for one day is described as 'one bed night'. - child in this guidance we use the terms child and young person loosely.
+in this guidance we use the terms child and young person loosely.
 Many if not all adolescents resent being called or thought of as children, and so we have not followed strict legal meanings of 'child' or 'young person'.
 All children and young people have the right to care and protection.
 Sometimes we write 'child' or 'children'; other times we write 'young person' or 'young people'.
-Please note, everything we say applies equally to children and young people in residential child care nothing we say applies only to children nor only to young people. - child-centred an approach to assessment, planning and action in which we put the child at the centre. - de-escalation a process by which the thoughts, feelings and behaviours which were leading to danger are reduced in intensity and threat. - duty of care See box at 1d4 and appendix 4 - flashpoint something which triggers an immediate and strong reaction. - hyperflexion a seated or kneeling hold in which a child is bent forward at the waist. - physical an action involving using a worker's body, for example blocking the path of a childintervention or any guiding him or her away from a harmful situation.
+Please note, everything we say applies equally to children and young people in residential child care - nothing we say applies only to children nor only to young people.

+child-centred an approach to assessment, planning and action in which we put the child at the centre.

+de-escalation a process by which the thoughts, feelings and behaviours which were leading to danger are reduced in intensity and threat.

+duty of care See box at 1d4 and appendix 4

+flashpoint something which triggers an immediate and strong reaction.

+hyperflexion a seated or kneeling hold in which a child is bent forward at the waist.

+physical an action involving using a worker's body, for example blocking the path of a child or any guiding him or her away from a harmful situation.
 It includes physical restraint.